Best Neighborhoods for Young Professionals in Anchorage municipality, AK

 Young Professional Neighborhoods in Anchorage municipality — Key Takeaways

-The best neighborhood for young professionals in Anchorage municipality is Butte CDP with a YP Score of 0/100.
+The best neighborhood for young professionals in Anchorage municipality is Pleasant Valley CDP with a YP Score of 100/100.
+The most affordable rent is in Kipnuk CDP at $425/month.

 The unemployment rate in Anchorage municipality is 5.9%, 59% above the national average of 3.7%.
 The citywide median rent is $600/month (national average: $1,163).
 Median household income is $95,731.